steelhead99x/weather-mcp-kd/README.md

 ```

 ## Configuration
-You can copy .env.example to .env and adjust values as needed.
+Create a .env file and adjust values as needed.

 Optional environment variables (via .env or shell):
 - AGENT_NAME — Overrides the agent display name used by the CLI